rhaamo/StockazIO/README.md

 docker run --net=host --name stockazio -it --rm --env-file .env -v /local/path/to/uploads:/uploads stockazio-allinone:latest
 ```

+You will still have to runs the "crons" (like importers) from your main system crontab.

 # Install - docker split frontend & backend
 TODO